 - Small to medium-sized businesses looking for an easy-to-use database without technical expertise.

-- Marketing, project management, and operations teams that need a collaborative, spreadsheet-style database.
+- Marketing, project management, and operations teams need a collaborative, spreadsheet-style database.

 Pricing